una/personal-goals/ideas-and-misc/book-checklist.md

 - [x] The Martian -- Andy Weir

 ## May 2015
-- [ ] Enchanted Objects -- David Rose
+- [x] Enchanted Objects -- David Rose
+- [x] The Four Hour Work Week -- Tim Ferriss
+- [ ] Automate This: How Algorithms Came to Rule Our World -- Christopher Steiner

 To-Read
 ---